Revisiting NLO QCD corrections to total inclusive J/psi and Upsilon photoproduction cross sections in lepton-proton collisions: Results

 In the $J/\psi$ case, it is clear that it will be important to have at our disposal computations at NNLO accuracy.
 As Kr\"amer noted~\cite{Kramer:1995nb} long ago, the ``virtual+soft'' contributions, encapsulated in {$c^{(1)}$}, are significantly more negative than for open heavy-flavour production~\cite{Smith:1991pw}.
-He suggested that this destructive interference with the Born order amplitude could be due to the momentum transfer of the exchanged virtual gluon, more likely to scatter the $Q\bar Q$ pair outside the static limit (${\bf p}\simeq 0$). {At NNLO, these one-loop amplitudes will be squared, the two-loop amplitudes will interfere with the Born amplitudes and the amplitudes of the one-loop corrections to the real-emission graphs will also interfere with the real-mission amplitudes.
+He suggested that this destructive interference with the Born order amplitude could be due to the momentum transfer of the exchanged virtual gluon, more likely to scatter the $Q\bar Q$ pair outside the static limit (${\bf p}\simeq 0$). {At NNLO, these one-loop amplitudes will be squared, the two-loop amplitudes will interfere with the Born amplitudes and the amplitudes of the one-loop corrections to the real-emission graphs will also interfere with the real-emission amplitudes.
 Unless the latter two are subject to the same strong destructive interference effect, one might expect relatively large positive NNLO corrections bringing the cross section close to the upper limit of the LO range and then in better agreement with existing, yet old, data.}

-At NNLO, we also expect a further reduction of the $\mu_R$ uncertainties.
+At NNLO, we also expect a further reduction of the $\mu_R$ \new{and $\mu_F$}\footnote{It is legitimate to expect the oversubtraction by the AP counter terms to be reduced at NNLO associated with a reduction of the sensitivity on $\mu_F$.
+It might also be less sensitive on the PDF shape~\cite{Ozcelik:2019qze,Lansberg:2020ejc}.} uncertainties.
 This is particularly relevant especially around $50-100$ GeV, which corresponds to the EIC region.
 This would likely allow us to better probe gluon PDFs using photoproduction data.
-Going further, differential measurements in the elasticity or the rapidity could provide a complementary lever arm in $x$ to fit the gluon PDF, even in the presence of sub-leading $v$ colour-octet contributions.
+Going further, differential measurements in the elasticity or the rapidity could provide a complementary {leverage} in $x$ to fit the gluon PDF, even in the presence of sub-leading $v$ colour-octet contributions.
 Indeed, these would likely exhibit a very similar dependence on $x$.
-As we will see later, the expected yields at future facilities, in particular for charmonia, are clearly large enough to perform such differential measurements.}
+As we will see now, the expected yields at future facilities, in particular for charmonia, are clearly large enough to perform such differential measurements.

 Let us now look at electron-proton cross sections as functions of $\sqrt{s_{ep}}$ for $J/\psi$ (\cf{fig:JPsi_ep}) and $\Upsilon(1S)$ photoproduction (\cf{fig:Y_ep}).
 To obtain them, \ce{eq:sigma_scaling_functions} was convoluted with the corresponding proton PDFs and a photon flux from the electron.
-We have used the same photon flux as in~\cite{Flore:2020jau}, where the Weizs\"{a}cker-Williams approximation was used:
+We have used the same photon flux as in~\cite{Flore:2020jau}.